contentdj/YC/README.md

 For those who are entrepreneurially minded themselves, you don't want all the cruft from  my form.
 Simply fork, clone and

-  `git checkout empty_form`
+  `git checkout empty_app`

-to start your own endeavour to YC acceptance
+to start your own endeavour towards YC acceptance